RafaelCenzano/raspi-setup/README.md

 # raspi-setup
-Documentation of setting up raspberry pi for club use.
-This works on most computers including chromebooks.
+Documentation of setting up raspberry pi for [club](https://www.lowelldev.club) use.
+Conencting and access to the pi works on most computers including chromebooks.

 Note: This was originally tested and successfully shipped on the raspberry pi zero w.